ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

 Delete a Device Type
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Method deleteDeviceType() can be used to delete a device type from Internet of Things Foundation.
+Method deleteDeviceType() can be used to delete a device type from Internet of Things Platform.
 For example,

 .. code:: java